m3tal10/fast-pizza/README.md

 Live link:- https://fast-pizza-co-m3tal10.netlify.app/

-Made with React and Redux Toolkit
+Made with React, Redux Toolkit and Love.
+[Loading may take some time initially because of backend hosting...]